It's a Gift: Plot

 The film is a chronicle of the "many titanic struggles between Harold Bissonnette and the universe.
 There will be battle of wills between father and daughter, between male and female, between man and a variety of uncontrollable objects."

-The plot is almost secondary to the series of routines that make up the film.
+The plot is secondary to the series of routines that make up the film.
 Over the course of the picture, Harold fails to prevent a blind customer named Mr. Muckle (and Baby LeRoy) from turning his store into a disaster area; attempts to share a bathroom mirror with his self-centered, high-pitched, gargling daughter; has a destructive picnic on private property; and in the film's lengthy centerpiece, is driven to sleep on the porch by his haranguing wife, and is kept awake all night by neighbors (including further trouble with the mother of the baby who caused damage in his grocery store), salesmen, and assorted noises and calamities.

 A well-known, and often somewhat misquoted Fields comment occurs at the climax of the film, as Harold is haggling with the developer, who angrily claims that Harold is drunk.
 Harold responds, "Yeah, and you're crazy; and I'll be sober tomorrow and ... you'll be crazy for the rest of your life!"